From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 And soon, Rekeisha may be going by Dr. Triggs.

-鈥淏efore this program, I never would have thought that I want to go back to school, but I do think that pursuing a doctorate is in my future,鈥 she says. 鈥淚 also want an administrative role, now that I鈥檓 equipped with the skills and knowledge.鈥
+鈥淏efore this program, I never would've thought about going back to school.
+But I do think that pursuing a doctorate is in my future,鈥 she says. 鈥淚 also want an administrative role, now that I鈥檓 equipped with the skills and knowledge.鈥